steveklabnik/blog/posts/2012-02-13-an-api-ontology.markdown

 date: 2011-02-12 15:00
 ---

+**NOTE**: The alpha of my book on APIs is out!
+Check it out at [http://designinghypermediaapis.com](http://designinghypermediaapis.com).

-As I've done research on APIs for [Get Some REST](http://getsomere.st), I've become increasingly interested in different styles of API.
+As I've done research on APIs for [Designing Hypermedia APIs](http://designinghypermediaapis.com), I've become increasingly interested in different styles of API.
 I currently see most real-world deployed APIs fit into a few different categories.
 All have their pros and cons, and it's important to see how they relate to one other.